nterreri/thesis/report/chapter1.md

 chatbot and NLP open source resources that were explored.
 - Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity available to PEACH.
-- Chapter 4 details the system architecture, design and the implementation, highlighting its current limitations and design.
+- Chapter 4 details the system architecture, design and the implementation.
-- Chapter 5 discusses the benefits of TDD to systems design, how system testing was done as part of development, and the evaluation of the machine learning component of the system.
+- Chapter 5 discusses the the system testing strategy, and the evaluation strategy of the machine learning components.
 - Chapter 6 concludes with an evaluation of the project results and recommendations for the direction of future work on the system.